An exploration of grace to serve.

 Welcome to MGCC on the web!
 Feel free to browse our site to learn a little more about us.
 If you want to get a little MGCC ministry flavor, just go to the "Resources" tab and hit "Messages" from the drop-down menu.
 There you can search our database of over 400 messages and sort by subject or speaker.
 We invite you to join us for one of our services and experience a powerful and refreshing time in God's Word.
 Our worship time is awesome and the Word of God is life changing!
 If you live in the city of Erie you can also watch us on Spectrum Cable channel 1021; Sundays @ 3PM and 7PM.
 See below in the EVENTS section for more airtime through the week.

-OUR ROOF PROJECT IS WELL UNDERWAY!
+ROOF PROJECT IS COMPLETED!

 Thank you to all of you who gave towards the "Roof Project" your giving makes it happen!